ualberta-mueller-group/MCGS/docs/development-notes.md

     - TODO it probably is broken for sumgame, since it uses a different stack
     - TODO this check will be made functional after hash codes are implemented

-# Initialization
+# Initialization (`mcgs_init.h`)
 Executables based on the C++ source code must call one of the `mcgs_init_all()` or `mcgs_init_all(const cli_options& opts)` functions after (optionally) parsing command-line arguments.
-This function initializes static data, i.e.
+These functions initialize static data, i.e.
 `sumgame`'s transposition table, and global `random_table`s.

 # Safe Arithmetic Functions (`safe_arithmetic.h`)